 Blockchain is a distributed database that maintains a list of data records secured from tampering and revision.

 At its heart, it's a distributed data store: anyone who participates in the blockchain network can have their own data store that stores all of the transactions that ever happened on the network (this is also known as the distributed ledger).
-To learn more, read our blog on top things to know about blockchain.
+To learn more, read our Founder’s blog on why we use blockchain at Cygnetise.

 Blockchain is best known for being the technology behind cryptocurrencies like Bitcoin, but it is much more than an instrument of finance.
 Blockchain can be used for a wide variety of applications, such as tracking ownership or the provenance of documents, digital assets, physical assets or voting rights.